-- All food must start out raw, and no processing, pre-seasoning treatment or preparation may begin until agreed by the competition organisers. - Frozen ingredients supplied to a team must be completely and safely defrosted prior to being issued to teams. - All food products must be in compliance with World Health Organisation (WHO) health, safety and hygiene regulations.
-(Ref: WHO codex/ HACCP). - Competition food will be inspected by the 'Food Safety Inspector' on duty at the contest.
+All food must start out raw, and no processing, pre-seasoning treatment or prepara may begin until agreed by the competition organisers.

+Frozen ingredients supplied to a team must be completely and safely defrosted prices being issued to teams.

+All food products must comply with World Health Organisation (WHO) health, safety and hygiene regulations.
+(Ref: WHO codex/ HACCP).

+Competition food will be inspected by the 'Food Safety Inspector' on duty at the conte